NiklasGustafsson/onnx/docs/Operators-ml.md

 <dt><tt>prob_a</tt> : list of floats</dt>
 <dd>First set of probability coefficients</dd>
 <dt><tt>prob_b</tt> : list of floats</dt>
 <dd>Second set of probability coefficients.
-This array must be same size as prob_a.<br>If these are provided then output Z are probability estimates, otherwise raw scores.</dd>
+This array must be same size as prob_a.<br>If these are provided then output Z are probability estimates, otherwise they are raw scores.</dd>
 <dt><tt>rho</tt> : list of floats (required)</dt>
 <dd></dd>
 <dt><tt>support_vectors</tt> : list of floats (required)</dt>